RoyalHighgrass/QVM-Manager/QVM/CONTRIBUTING.md

    - Announce release to the community

 7. **Assess Project Direction and Trajectory**
-   - A new roadmap will be drown up that reflects both the goals and ideal of the QVM community, and the projects immence protential.
+   - A new roadmap will be drown up that reflects both the goals and ideals of the QVM community, and the projects immence protential.

 ## Reporting Issues